js2me/stonex/README.md

 Have two arguments:

- 1. **modules** - Map of modules which will contains in stonex store Each module should be extended from `StonexModule` class or you can create a [[pure stonex module]](./README#L229)
+ 1. **modules** - Map of modules which will contains in stonex store.
+  Each module should be extended from `StonexModule` class or you can create a [[pure stonex module]](./README#L229)
  2. **configuration** - Configuration object which need to override something inside stonex.
   Object with keys: `stateWorker`, `modifiers`
     - `stateWorker`[[Source link]](./src/StateWorker.ts#L4)
         Default value is [`StateWorker`](./src/StateWorker.ts#L4)